Destructive and constructive RIS beamforming in an ISAC-multi-user MIMO network: Malicious RIS sensing SNR degradation

 where

 The sensing-degrading selection of $\TTheta$ is obtained by solving the problem

-This problem is non-convex and therefore challenging to solve.
+This problem is non-convex and, therefore, challenging to solve.
 However, we will demonstrate that each non-convex term of the objective function can be reformulated in a manageable manner, enabling us to solve P$3$ using the \ac{CCP} \cite{DiRenzo2020robust}.
 The first term of $\rho_l$ is the product between individually convex terms of $\ttheta$.
-We decouple those terms by introducing the variables $\mathbf{s}=[s_1 \dots s_L]^\top$ and $r$, redefining $\rho_l$ by removing the constant term as
+We decouple those terms by introducing the variables $\mathbf{s}=[s_1 \dots s_L]^\top$ and $r$, redefining $\rho_l$ by removing the constant term as $ \rho_l = \delta_r^2s_l^2r^2 +\ttheta^\hermit \MM_l\ttheta,$ and adding the constraints